Lagamal

 Lagamal was regarded as an underworld deity, and in that capacity could be associated with Mesopotamian Nergal or Elamite Inshushinak.
 In Mesopotamian sources, his father was Urash, the tutelary god of Dilbat.
 In Susa, Lagamal formed a pair with Ishmekarab, a deity associated with law and justice, while documents from Mari indicate that in Terqa she was connected with the local god Ikšudum.

 Character

 Lagamal's name means "no mercy" in Akkadian.
 According to Wilfred G. Lambert, grammatical analysis indicates it is a negated infinitive.
 Attested spellings include dLa-ga-ma-al, dLa-ga-mal, dLa-qa-ma-al, dLa-qa-mar, dLa-ga-mar and dLa-ga-ma-ru.
 The spellings ending with an r are exclusive to Neo-Assyrian sources.
 A further variant, dLa-ga-mil, Lagamil, "merciless," is known from a single incantation from Der, a city whose scribal tradition is poorly documented.
 It has also been proposed that the name dŠu-nu-gi known from two seal inscriptions is a Sumerian translation of Lagamal.
-Lugal-šunugia (Akkadian: Bel-lagamal), "the merciless lord," who occurs in the god list An = Anum without an explanatory note, might represent an etymologically related epithet.
+Lugal-šunugia (Akkadian: Bel-lagamal), "the merciless lord", who occurs in the god list An = Anum (tablet VI, line 70) without an explanatory note, might represent an etymologically related epithet.